GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/04_working_with_job_scheduler.md

     * LSF – IBM Systems

     ![image](./nesi_images/slurm_comms2compute.png)
+    <small>Researchers can not communicate directly to  Compute nodes from the login node.
+Only way to establish a connection OR send scripts to compute nodes is to use scheduler as the carrier/manager</small>

 All NeSI clusters use Slurm *(Simple Linux Utility for Resource Management)* scheduler (or job submission system) to manage resources and how they are made available to users.